WP2. Voting and Electoral Behaviour: New Challenges for Inclusiveness and Representativity in Democratic Systems

 Task 2.2.
 Infographics set.

 Data on the mid- to long-term trends in voters’ turnout has been transformed into a set of infographic materials (D2.2) produced in different European languages and prepared for all EU member-states (see for the full version of D2.2).
-The infographics will be distributed as a part of project dissemination effort in workshops and conferences.
+The infographics has been distributed as a part of project dissemination effort in workshops and conferences.

 Task 2.3.
 Voter turnout trends.